ironchestgames/firstvet-tech-assignment/README.md

 - add lint rule against importing from `/internals/`
 - fix inline styling in some places that have it
 - clean up the assets folder from expo defaults
+- clean up unused deps in the package.json

 _Note: I got carried away and apologize if the size of this repo is on the larger size._